Glades culture: Geographic extent and variant districts

-The Glades culture is an archaeological culture in southernmost Florida that lasted from about 500 BCE until shortly after European contact.
-Its area included the Everglades, the Florida Keys, the Atlantic coast of Florida north through present-day Martin County and the Gulf coast north to Marco Island in Collier County.
-It did not include the area around Lake Okeechobee, which was part of the Belle Glade culture.

-Two, or possibly three, areas at the extremities of the cultural area are recognized as variant districts: the Ten Thousand Islands district in southern coastal Collier County and northern Monroe County, the East Okeechobee district in eastern Martin and Palm Beach counties, and, with less certainty, the Florida Keys.
-At the time of first European contact, the Ten Thousand Islands district was part of the Calusa domain, the East Okeechobee district was occupied by the Jaega tribe, and the area of Broward and Miami-Dade counties was occupied by the Tequesta tribe.
-The inhabitants of the Florida Keys were called Matecumbes by the Spanish, but it is not clear how distinct they were from the Tequesta.
+The Glades culture area is defined to include the Everglades, the Florida Keys, the Atlantic coast of Florida north through present-day Martin County and the Gulf coast north to Marco Island in Collier County.
+The definition does not include the area around Lake Okeechobee, which was part of the Belle Glade culture.
+Three areas at the extremities of the cultural area are regarded as possible variant districts: the Ten Thousand Islands district in southern coastal Collier County and mainland Monroe County, the East Okeechobee district in eastern Martin and Palm Beach counties, and the Florida Keys.